tammyzhang-1/playful-plants/design-plan/design-journey.md

 - Expanded text content to better fit what what likely happen - there may be empty space underneath the image, but Abi has likely seen this in similar websites before, especially those that are associated with shopping
 - Prevents Abi's eyes from having to jump to different spots on the page
+- Revision: add breadcrumbs to top left of page so that Abi can navigate more easily back to the home page

 5. Catalog view for administrators on desktop